-This regional project consists of two phases: 1) construction of individual sewer systems and residential hook-ups for the communities of Vado, Del Cerro, La Mesa, San Miguel, Berino, and Chamberino, as well as construction of a wastewater treatment plant to serve all six communities; and 2)expansion of the treatment plant in 2010.
+This regional project consisted of two phases: 1) construction of individual sewer systems and residential hook-ups for the communities of Vado, Del Cerro, La Mesa, San Miguel, Berino, and Chamberino, as well as construction of a wastewater treatment plant to serve all six communities; and 2) expansion of the treatment plant in 2010.